 Crochet: Floral block

-A couple of months ago, I published a pattern for an afghan square using the loop variation of the crocodile stitch for petals/leaves.
+I published a pattern for an afghan square using my loop variation of the crocodile stitch for petals/leaves.
 This square bears some resemblance to that motif; however, this is actually a complete re-working of the design.
-The construction has been simplified; the petals/leaves have been tacked down, the background and e...
+The construction has been simplified; the petals/leaves have been tacked down, the background and edge have been changed and...

 Crochet: Afghan block, Floral block

 There has been some interest lately in using the crocodile stitch in a “flower” afghan block.
 It is usually worked in rows, not rounds, but the scales look so much like petals that using them in a flower seems an obvious step.
 This variation on the original stitch is my attempt at incorporating this popular motif into a square, worked-in-the-rou...

 Well, it’s that time of year again and I need some new fingerless gloves.
 So, I pulled out my favorite pattern only to discover that I had written it in such a way that only I could follow it.
 I apologize to anyone who tried to decipher it.
 This pattern was tested and re-written in more standard terms on 28 Sep 2012.

 The Crazy Crocodile Afghan - so-called because the body of this afghan is made using the Crazy Crochet Stitch while the borders are done using the popular Crocodile Stitch.
 The result is a dense, pliable and nearly solid fabric that stretches in all directions.